-- nib's external audit function, including the competency, fees, independence and performance of the external auditors - the adequacy of nib's corporate reporting processes and integrity of the financial statements and other material regulatory documents - · the competency, fees, independence and quality of services provided by nib's Appointed Actuary - the competency, fees, independence and performance of the internal audit function, including ongoing monitoring of significant findings and management's responses - the effectiveness of nib's system of risk management, including the appropriateness of risk policy, risk management strategy, risk management framework and management of conduct risk - nib's systems and procedures for compliance with applicable legal and regulatory requirements - monitoring solvency and compliance with nib's Capital Management Plan; - the propriety of related party transactions - the social, environmental and ethical impacts of nib's business practices
+- nib's external audit function, including the competency, fees, independence and performance of the external auditors - the adequacy of nib's corporate reporting processes and integrity of the financial statements and other material regulatory documents - the competency, fees, independence and quality of services provided by nib's Appointed Actuary - the competency, fees, independence and performance of the internal audit function, including ongoing monitoring of significant findings and management's responses - the effectiveness of nib's system of risk management, including the appropriateness of risk policy, risk management strategy, risk management framework and management of conduct risk - nib's systems and procedures for compliance with applicable legal and regulatory requirements - monitoring solvency and compliance with nib's Capital Management Plan; - the propriety of related party transactions - the social, environmental and ethical impacts of nib's business practices

 The BARCC Chair is Anne Loveridge, an independent, non-executive director who is not Chair of the Board.
-The other two members of the BARCC are Hanne Janes (independent, non-executive director) and Nick Freeman (nib Group CFO and executive Committee member).
+The other three members of the BARCC are Hanne Janes (independent, non-executive director), Mark Aue (independent, non-executive director, appointed to the BARCC in May 2023) and Nick Freeman (nib Group CFO and executive Committee member).
 All Directors are invited to attend the BARCC meetings, as observers, and all receive the papers for the BARCC meetings.